 Crate Training Process

 Crate training can take days or weeks, depending on your dog’s age, temperament and past experiences.
-It’s important to keep two things in mind while crate training.
-The crate should always be associated with something pleasant, and training should take place in a series of small steps – don’t go too fast.
+It’s important to remember: 1) the crate should always be associated with something pleasant, and 2) training should take place in a series of small steps – go slowly!

 Step 1: Introducing Your Dog to the Crate